If your ex-partner is trying to make you leave

 Sign and date your witness statement and write 'I believe that the facts stated in this witness statement are true' at the bottom.

 Send 3 copies of your application to your nearest court.
-They’ll arrange for a copy to be sent to your ex-partner and will ask them to write their own witness statement.
+You can send your application by email or post, or hand it in at the court.
+You can find contact details for your nearest court.
+They'll arrange for a copy to be sent to your ex-partner and will ask them to write their own witness statement.

 Going to the hearing